camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/openai.md

 The **Model** dropdown list does not contain all available models.

-If you want to use a model that is not listed, you can use the **Custom** option and provide the model name in the **Custom model version** field that will appear.
+To use a model that is not listed, use the **Custom** option and provide the model name in the **Custom model version** field that appears.

 :::note
 Selection of models is user-specific and depends on your account privileges.
 For this reason, GPT-4